PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     newServer({
-      address="IP:PORT",     -- IP and PORT of the backend server (mandatory) qps=NUM,               -- Limit the number of queries per second to NUM, when using the `firstAvailable` policy order=NUM,             -- The order of this server, used by the `leastOustanding` and `firstAvailable` policies weight=NUM,            -- The weight of this server, used by the `wrandom`, `whashed` and `chashed` policies, default: 1
+      address="IP:PORT",     -- IP and PORT of the backend server (mandatory) id=STRING              -- Use a pre-defined UUID instead of a random one qps=NUM,               -- Limit the number of queries per second to NUM, when using the `firstAvailable` policy order=NUM,             -- The order of this server, used by the `leastOustanding` and `firstAvailable` policies weight=NUM,            -- The weight of this server, used by the `wrandom`, `whashed` and `chashed` policies, default: 1